metaopt/optree/README.md

 In addition, if a function has returned without any return value, it also implicitly returns the `None` object.

 By default, the `None` object is considered a non-leaf node in the tree with arity 0, i.e., _**a non-leaf node that has no children**_.
-This is slightly different than the definition of a non-leaf node as discussed above.
+This is like the behavior of an empty tuple.
 While flattening a tree, it will remain in the tree structure definitions rather than in the leaves list.

 ```python